- What does it take to become an Env Studies or Env Science major?

 Can I use my Honors College thesis or a thesis from another department to graduate with honors in ENVS/ESCI?

 Yes, if the thesis is primarily related to environmental studies/science and meets the primary research component.
 Meet with your faculty adviser to determine if it can be used to graduate with honors in the ENVS department.

 Who can answer general questions about study abroad programs?

-The Environmental Studies Student Advising Center can assist students in finding environmentally-based study abroad opportunities and is open 10am to 3pm Monday through Friday in Columbia 144.
+The Environmental Studies Student Advising Center can assist students in finding environmentally-based study abroad opportunities during drop-in advising hours.
 Also, the office of International Affairs, located in 333 Oregon Hall, can answer all general questions about study abroad programs, including subject area, classes, cost, country options, etc. You can also visit the Study Abroad website at or call their office at (541) 346-3206.

 Who can help me determine how study abroad credits fit into my major or minor?

 You must meet with your faculty adviser PRIOR to studying abroad.
 They can evaluate the study abroad credits and apply appropriate credits to the major requirements.
 Your faculty adviser will need a syllabus or course description from the class(es) taken abroad so that they can determine its relevance to the major or minor.
 After meeting with your adviser, you can either email this information to them or have another personal meeting to determine transfer credits.